phazelift/strings.js/README.md

 													// 6206002371	(create random string in specific range)
 // etc...

+// The included libs/tools.
+Most methods can be directly used from Strings, only a few specific overloaded methods.
+Types= require("strings.js").Types;
+Chars= require("strings.js").Chars;

 // When I have a little time available I will try to update the examples to have it more meaningful and elaborate.
 // For now, check the API, there's a lot more!